 When you want to escape the big crowds and big traffic jams of Florida’s big cities, a relaxing 2 days in Fort Myers is just what the travel agent ordered.
 This little getaway has all the quintessential Florida adventures, beaches, delicious seafood, and sexy sunsets as the rest of the state, but in a much more manageable capacity.
 We’ll call it “fun size!”

 Where to stay for 2 days in Fort Myers

 Instead of choosing hotels based on budgets like I do in my other Florida guides, this time I’ve chosen my favorites in three of Fort Myers’s most popular areas.
 Check out these great options for where to stay in Fort Myers.

 Where to stay in Fort Myers Beach: Pointe Estero Beach Resort

-The Pointe Estero Beach Resort scores a 9/10 from reviewers and everyone’s favorite part is, no shock here, the beach!
+The Pointe Estero Beach Resort scores well from reviewers and everyone’s favorite part is, no shock here, the beach!
 This resort is right on the white sands of Fort Myers Beach making it the perfect location.

 Where to stay on Sanibel Island: Island Inn

 Sanibel Island’s Island Inn is another reviewer favorite.
 Unlike many of the other options in Fort Myers, the Island Inn comes with free WiFi, free parking, self-serve laundry, and daily housekeeping.
 These rooms are nice and the property is located on its own private beach.

 Fort Myers, like most of the popular vacation destinations in Florida, is pretty damn easy to get to.
 You can access it by major highways and airports and it’s easy to get around in as well.